How to elope at Worcester City Hall | Worcester, Massachusetts

 See Related Blog : Samantha and Phil's Worcester City Hall Elopement

 This is where your ceremony will be.
 The officiant will have their back to the far doors.
 Through those far doors is the Main Street Exit (currently not in use due to COVID).
 For the below photo, I walked through the doorway and am standing on the emblem.
-The officiant's back would be to the camera.
 At the far end of the photo is the grand staircase which you can see a photo of further down this blog.

 Photo locations near Worcester City Hall